Sinus Tarsi Syndrome

 Imaging Studies

 X-rays may show some impingement in the sinus tarsi area.
-This can show up as an increased density of bone right where the lower bone of the ankle (Talus) jams into the heel bone (calcaneus).
+This can show up as an increased density of bone right where the lower bone of the ankle (talus) jams into the heel bone (calcaneus).
 X-rays are also helpful to rule out other causes of pain in the anterolateral aspect of the ankle (ex. calcaneal process fracture).

 Treatment